-Safety Fence 2.8
+2.8 Safety Fence

-Unlike other kinds of industrial robots that adopt physical fences, virtual fences are implemented to make sure that the TCP does not reach out of certain limits.
+Unlike other kinds of industrial robots that adopt physical fences, virtual fences are implemented to make sure that the robot arm does not reach out of certain limits.
 For more details, refer to 8.2 Setting Safety Boundaries.